Evaluation of the Innovation Lab

 After two years of activity it was timely for a review of the Lab’s performance and PDR, the International Design and Research Centre, was commissioned to perform an evaluation.

-The evaluation examined both the Lab activities as well as its governance including leadership, operating model, methods and capacity.
-This was carried out based on 30 interviews with Lab staff, the wider Northern Ireland Civil Service (NICS) and external stakeholders.
-As a result, four impact case studies have been developed.
-For example, although there are multiple factors at work, an investment of £60,000 in the Lab’s Medicines Optimisation project could result in cost savings of over £20 million per annum.
+As a result of the evaluation, four impact case studies have been developed.
+For example, although there are multiple factors at work, an investment of £60,000 in the Lab’s Medicines Optimisation project could result in cost savings of over £20m per annum.
 Consequently, a series of recommendations have been made to capitalise on the Lab’s expertise, achieve further impact.

 In a very tangible way, the Lab is already contributing to two significant NICS agendas – the Programme for Government (PfG) and engaging citizens and stakeholders in quality public consultation.

 “One of the problems we have in policy development is direct citizen engagement.
 Involving citizens in the policy process is standard practice but we do not necessarily achieve quality citizen engagement.
 Our desired representative user groups find it difficult to participate in the formalised consultation meetings we usually hold.
 The methods used by the Lab have transformed our collaboration with citizens and stakeholders to genuinely co-create policy and services; not just tick a box.” - Project Sponsor, Department of Health

 The Northern Ireland Public Sector Innovation Lab is uniquely positioned to drive more transparent and inclusive public decision-making.
 The Lab has considerable added-value both in monetary terms evident from the return on investment but also for transforming the interface between the NICS and the public.

 You can view or download the evaluation report here: